 The most important thing to know about the statute of limitations is that if the deadline has passed, but you try to file your lawsuit anyway, the person you’re trying to sue will be all too happy to bring all of this to the court’s attention.
-They’ll bring a motion to dismiss, and the court will almost certainly grant it.
+They’ll bring a motion to dismiss, and the court will almost certainly grant it, unless a rare exception applies to alter the deadline.
 That’s why it’s so important to understand how the statute of limitations deadline applies to your situation.

-Now that that’s out of the way, we can tell you that in Texas, the statute of limitations deadline for most car accident lawsuits is the same as the larger one that applies to any kind of personal injury case.
-Specifically, according to Texas Civil Practice & Remedies Code section 16.003, any claim for injury -- whether filed by a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- must be filed within two years of the date of the accident.
+Now that that’s out of the way, we can tell you that in Texas, the statute of limitations deadline for most car accident lawsuits is the same as the larger one that applies to most kinds of personal injury cases.
+Specifically, according to Texas Civil Practice & Remedies Code section 16.003, any claim for injury—whether filed by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—must be filed within two years of the date of the accident.